 The art is really great throughout this volume, consistent with how it was in the last collection.
 It is worth mentioning, once again, how well this series treats the Greek gods and how good each new one, introduced in this volume, looks.
 Chiang and Azzarello blend the different traits that each god possesses and infuse them into how that god looks, right down to their clothing.
 For example, Artemis is often represented in Greek mythology by both animals and the moon.
 So in this collection she is shown with skin that glows like the moon, a form that can take on that of animals, and clothing made completely from fur and leather.
 The attention to detail here is wonderful and is consistently good in nearly everything Chiang draws here.

-This collection obviously follows directly after Wonder Woman Vol. 1: Blood (Review) and will flow directly into Wonder Woman Vol. 3: Iron.
 For some comic series it is not necessary to read the previous volume before reading the current one, however this series heavily builds off of itself, so reading them all in order is highly encouraged.
 In addition, this series is rather closed off from the rest of the DC Universe and does not cross over with any other series as of yet.